arcynicoletong/MO-IT101-Group1/MotorPHPayrollSystem/README.md

 ---

 This program handles profile viewing for MotorPH employees and payroll processing for MotorPH payroll staff.
 It reads employee details and attendance from two (2) CSV files, enforces MotorPH time rules to compute total hours worked, then calculates gross pay per cut-off, monthly government deductions, and the net salary per cut-off—all without rounding any values.
-It covers the MotorPH payroll from June to December 2024.
+The payroll period is determined dynamically from the earliest year present in the attendance file up to the current year.

 ---